code-312/ceic-jekyll/pages/our-work/business-advising.md

     dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
   site_page: []
+- template: card-with-youtube
+  heading: Nature’s Care Company
+  text: In March of 2020, Nature’s Care signed the first-of-its-kind Community Benefits
+    Agreement (CBA) with the Cannabis Equity Illinois Coalition (CEIC) and the ColaGroup.
+The purpose of Nature’s Care agreements with Cannabis Equity Illinois Coalition and ColaGroup is to advocate and support disproportionately impacted individuals, to reinvest in our communities and to enact positive change.
+Not only do we believe in the beneficial properties of the plant, but we also believe the industry can provide the community and state with much economic gain.
+  embed: <iframe src="https://www.youtube-nocookie.com/embed/d739K8dt-lE" title="YouTube
+    video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write;
+    encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 - template: green-carousel
   heading: How to get involved
   green_block: